richierich113/git-testapp-repo/README.md

 # git-testapp-repo
-single activity app with a button to open facebook page using a browser
+This is a single activity app with a button to open facebook page using a third party web browser.